MicroLua/MicroLua/docs/core.md

 - `Object:__buffer() -> (ptr, [size], [vtable])`\
   Return a pointer to the buffer, its size, and a `MLuaBufferVt*`. `ptr` and `vtable` are light userdata, and `size` is an unsigned integer.
-If `size` is missing or nil, the buffer is considered infinite, which disables bounds checks.
-If `vtable` is missing or nil, the buffer is raw and `ptr` points at a contiguous block of memory.
+If `size` is missing or `nil`, the buffer is considered infinite, which disables bounds checks.
+If `vtable` is missing or `nil`, the buffer is raw and `ptr` points at a contiguous block of memory.

 ## Read-only tables